 Happiness is a popular topic these days.
-We now know that much of your happiness is in your control (40% says Sonja Luyubomirsky, PhD in her book, The How of Happiness) which empowers you make real changes impacting your emotional and relationship health; even if you don’t consider yourself a “happy person.”
+We now know that much of your happiness is in your control (40% says Sonja Luyubomirsky, PhD) which empowers you to make real changes impacting your emotional and relationship health; even if you don’t consider yourself a “happy person.”
 Some of the skills you can learn to do involve brain training where the more you practice the habits you’re trying to form, the more automated they will become.
 Because there is no “one-size-fits-all” formula for happiness, try what feels right and doable for you.

 Are you not as happy as you’d like to be?
 Consider the following questions: